James4Ever0/notes/chatgpt clones, computer automation with ai.md

 ----

-now we have [rwkv.cpp](https://github.com/saharNooby/rwkv.cpp), build upon ggml and sure it works on cpu.
+now we have [rwkv.cpp](https://github.com/saharNooby/rwkv.cpp) (4bit quantization), build upon ggml and sure it works on cpu.

 ----